 Rats: The most destructive pests

-Over a quarter of those surveyed by CEBR reported damage to electrical equipment from rats.
-As a consequence, rats are also the most likely pest to cause production downtime, with food-focused businesses losing an average of 8 working days a year due to rat infestations.
+Rats are the most destructive pest, according to the Rentokil survey.
+Over a quarter of businesses surveyed reported damage to electrical equipment from rats.
+As a consequence, they are also the most likely pest to cause production downtime, with businesses losing an average of eight working days a year due to rat infestations.

 Rats also spread urine, droppings, and filth picked up from the environment, wherever they run, damage food containers and packaging by gnawing, and eat any food they can access.
 They can transmit a large number of diseases, including salmonellosis, leptospirosis, toxoplasmosis, Lyme disease and rat-bite fever.
 They also carry parasites, including ticks, fleas, lice and mites.

 Control of rats involves the elimination of harbourage in and around buildings and preventing access to food, water and shelter.
 There may be many points of entry to a building, such as cracks, vents, pipes, cabling, drains, doorways, windows and screens, where building maintenance measures can be taken to prevent access.

 It’s important to recognise the signs of rats as they are unlikely to be seen during daytime.
 This is best done by a trained professional who has the expertise and tools to identify entry points, places of harbourage and routes of travel around a building.
 This is an essential step for planning control and prevention measures.
 The information gathered will enable our technicians to identify the most suitable places to install our PestConnect digital rodent control solutions.
 The common signs of rats are as follows.